 Many Christians fall under various horsemen influences.
 It’s common for us to use the authority of Jesus to promote ideas that are not truly of God.
 It’s common to be full of unrighteous indignation and to use the word of God unwisely and dangerously.
 It’s common to become prideful, blinded, and to make unjust judgements that harm others.
 However, death is not to be our end.

 Jesus taught us that many would come in His name and destroy.
-Jesus taught that many would claim to follow Him but without real sincerity.
+Jesus taught that many claim to follow Him but without real sincerely.
 Jesus also teaches that we should not judge anything before its time.

 There are many Christians among us who are children of Satan, not God.
 However, many of us would seem to be children of Satan too before the Lord works more fully in us.
 Many of us might identify with some of these horseman actions, and if we do, it’s not too late to seek Jesus and ask for forgiveness and the guidance we need to be free from these harmful mindsets.